BjarkeHautop/ChessEngine.jl/README.md

 - Make executable with [PackageCompiler.jl](https://julialang.github.io/PackageCompiler.jl/dev/)

-- Add magic bitboards for faster move generation
+- Add magic bitboards for faster move generation (added for bishops, but not yet used.
+Minimal performance improvement observed.)

 - Implement into Lichess bot (see https://github.com/lichess-bot-devs/lichess-bot)